-You will have up to 120 days (approximately four months) to submit a complete application including a verification report of your net worth, all supporting documents and a comprehensive business plan.
+You will have up to 120 days (approximately four months) from the date you are invited to apply to submit a complete application including a verification report of your net worth, all supporting documents and a comprehensive business plan.

 Your application must be submitted through My Dashboard (refer to your Invitation to Apply and My Dashboard for instructions).
 A maximum of 50 attachments can be uploaded to your application.